leftdevel/leftdevel.github.io/_posts/2015-03-25-reactjs-props-vs-state-best-practices.md

 layout: post
 title:  "ReactJS Props vs State Best Practices"
 date:   2015-03-25 04:20:00
-categories: reactjs tutorial props state best practices
+categories: reactjs
+tags: [reactjs, tutorial, props, state, best practices]
+description: Managing data from props vs state. # Add post description (optional)
+img: react.jpg # Add image post (optional)
+fig-caption: # Add figcaption (optional)
 ---
 Misusing props & state is a guaranteed bomb of bugs that will cost you a lot of time to fix.
 In an app with few hundreds of lines of code the danger is not that visible, but once your  project grows the issues and headaches will strike all at once.